Mistrial declared in Bill Cosby sex assault case but retrial planned

 His popularity also made him an in-demand product endorser, and he appeared in commercials for Jell-O, Coca-Cola, Ford and others.

-He co-starred in the 1960s espionage show "I Spy," the first black perfomer to star in a weekly American TV dramatic series.
+He co-starred in the 1960s espionage show "I Spy," the first black performer to star in a weekly American TV dramatic series.

 Cosby said in a radio interview before the trial he hoped to resume his performing career after the Constand case was resolved.